 Not so great

 The open window detection being the biggest letdown for me.
 While the reports said it had worked during months, the air comfort reports didn’t show windows open for long periods.

-While the app and software is good, I would like to see tado get more out of the air comfort and reporting.
-It would be great to see the app give more insight and trends. it would also be great for the app to push the data to the user, rather than having to hunt for it.
+While the app and software is good, tado could deliver more with the air comfort and reporting.
+It would be great to see the app give more insight and trends and push data to the user.

 While HomeKit integration is good, and I got it integrated with my senses and automations.
 I would have liked to have been able to use the humidity sensor.